A complete guide to MLA citation

-The list of Works Cited is where you list all sources you have cited in the text.
+The list of Works Cited is where you give full details of all sources you have cited in the text.
 Other citation styles sometimes call this the reference list or bibliography.

-Each entry in the list of Works Cited uses nine core elements that all provide information about the source.
+Each Works Cited entry follows a template of nine core elements that all provide information about the source.
 The nine core elements are:

 "Title of the Source."
 Title of the Container, Other contributors, Version, Number,Publisher, Publication date, Location.

 You only include information that is relevant to the type of source you’re citing.
-The examples below show which of these nine elements are used for a website citation, a book citation, and a journal article citation.
+The examples below show which of these nine elements are used when citing a website, a book, a journal article, or a lecture.